dumitrurares14/Per-Voxel-Lighting-for-Dummies/_site/index.md

 <img src = "assets/images/preview.png">
 # Introduction

-This article covers the fundamentals of building and rendering a 3D grid of voxels with per voxel lighting effects.
-Expect this to be beginner friendly with a decent but not perfect next gen output at the end.
-I will cover the principles behind this "per voxel" idea, while also mentioning areas of improvement if you are interested in doing extra reserach on other features or implementations for better results.
-This should be easy to follow along regardless of what graphics API you choose, for my examples I will showcase OpenCL, since this is what I used for this project, but you can feel free to follow along with something else.
+This article covers the fundamentals of building and rendering a 3D grid of voxels with per-voxel lighting effects.
+Expect this to be beginner-friendly with a decent but not perfect next-gen output at the end.
+I will cover the principles behind this "per voxel" idea, while also mentioning areas of improvement if you are interested in doing extra research on other features or implementations for better results.
+This should be easy to follow along regardless of what graphics API you choose, for my examples I will showcase OpenCL since this is what I used for this project, but you can feel free to follow along with something else.

 # Storing the voxels
 ## But what is a voxel?
 Voxels are our cubes in the scene and we can think about them like 3D pixels.
-We can declare voxels simply by using two float4 or float3 (let's go with the first option because it might help with memory aligment later and extra storage variables might come in handy).
+We can declare voxels simply by using two float4 or float3 (let's go with the first option because it might help with memory alignment later and extra storage variables might come in handy).
 We don't really need a position for a voxel since we are going to use a grid, but we surely need a way to express how that voxel looks.
 The first float is for the base color, and the second one will hold the lighting color.
 I will also use the 4th member of the first float4 to store the status of that voxel.
-One representing a solid voxel and zero an empty space.
+One represents a solid voxel and zero is an empty space.
 ```cpp
 typedef struct {
   float4 color;//base color